holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 # 04: Public data on the DHT

 <div class="coreconcepts-intro" markdown=1>
-Agents share their public keys, source chain headers, and public entries with their peers in a [**distributed hash table** (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table).
-This provides redundancy and availability for data and gives the network the power to detect corruption.
+Agents share their public keys, source chain headers, and public entries with their peers in a [**distributed hash table (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table)**.
+This distributed database provides redundancy and availability for data and gives the network the power to detect corruption.
 </div>

 <div class="coreconcepts-orientation" markdown=1>